Hao Yang left the Foundation in 2021.

-Hao Yang oversees the Asia Foundation’s Women’s Empowerment and Child Protection programs in China, including projects of preventing and responding to gender-based violence, strengthening women’s economic empowerment, enhancing gender responsiveness of China’s foreign investment, and addressing violence against children.
+Hao Yang previously oversaw the Asia Foundation’s Women’s Empowerment and Child Protection programs in China, including projects of preventing and responding to gender-based violence, strengthening women’s economic empowerment, enhancing gender responsiveness of China’s foreign investment, and addressing violence against children.

 Hao Yang also served with UN Women as consultant and later on as program coordinator for more than three years, responsible for program portfolios of promoting migrant workers’ labor rights, women’s political participation, gender responsiveness in climate change and disaster risk management, and addressing issues of violence against women and HIV/AIDS.

 Education: Hao Yang holds a bachelor’s degree in English for International Business Management from the Guangdong University of Foreign Studies and a master’s degree in Gender and the Media from the London School of Economics and Political Science.
 Additionally, she is a global shaper for the World Economic Forum.